jrich8573/jrich8573/README.md

 ### Hi there 👋

 I am Jason, an `Data Engineer` from Virginia.
-I studied :computer: sceince and economics in :school:, and I am focused on building optimized data pipelines in `Airflow` for batch processing and `Spark Streaming` for more real-time processing.
+I studied :computer: sceince and economics in :school:, and I am focused on building optimized data pipelines in `Airflow` for batch processing and `Spark Streaming` for real-time processing.

 ### About Me:
 - 🔭 I’m currently working on: `AWS` implementations of `Airflow`, `DataBricks`, `Amundsen`, `Fivetran` `dbt` and `Monte Carlo`